aniketrajnish/non-euclidean-stencil-shader/README.md

-# non-euclidian-stencil-shader
+# non-euclidean-stencil-shader
-Non Euclidian stencil shader with a demo scene for Unity!
+Non Euclidean stencil shader with a demo scene for Unity!